percona/everest-doc/docs/secure/Idp_integration.md

     This command stores the updated configuration in k8s and restarts the Everest deployment.

-    1. The OIDC settings are stored in the `everest-settings` ConfigMap, along with other settings, in the following format:
+    1. **Store Configuration**

-    ```sh{.text .no-copy}
+    The OIDC settings are stored in the `everest-settings` ConfigMap, along with other settings, in the following format:

     apiVersion: v1
     kind: ConfigMap
     metadata: